7 Min Read

 Disadvantages of Passive Immunity

-• In addition, when antibodies are administered at the mucosal surface, such as through oral administration, they may be destroyed by gastric acid and proteolytic enzymes.
-Large-scale production and purification of antibodies might incur considerable costs.
+• Challenges in Oral Administration: When antibodies are administered at the mucosal surface, such as through oral administration, they can be destroyed by gastric acid and proteolytic enzymes in the digestive system.
+This limits the effectiveness and practicality of oral administration for passive immunity.

 Examples of Passive Immunity